-$$R = \frac{1}{T} \sum{t=1}^{T} \mathbb{1}(s_t = \hat{s}t),$$ (22)

-with $\mathbb{1}(\cdot)$ being an indicator function taking value 1 when the condition in parenthesis is met, 0 otherwise.
-The average \overline{R} and median \widetilde{R} across all samples give us measures of the accuracy with which we are able to identify the states over time.
+$$R = \frac{1}{T} \sum{t=1}^{T} \mathbb{1}(s_t = \hat{s}t), \tag{25}$$ with $\mathbb{1}(\cdot)$ being an indicator function taking value 1 when the condition in parenthesis is met, 0 otherwise.
+The average \bar{R} and median \tilde{R} across all samples give us measures of the accuracy with which we are able to identify the states over time.

 Tables 1 and 2 display the various MISE and average estimates for Scenarios 1 and 2, respectively.
-Figure 1 shows the boxplots of the correct classification rates (mean and median ratio in each simulation can be found in Table 3).
+When the sample size increases, the MISE as well as the bias and variance of the estimated constant parameters decrease.
+Figures 1 and 2 show the boxplots of the correct classification rates (mean and median ratio in each simulation can be found in Table 3).
 In general, we estimate quite well the dependence structure even for short time series when the average number of observations per time period is at least 12.
-Figure 2 shows the 95% coverage bands on the final parameters estimates for λ and σ , when T = 50, $\beta{\lambda,0} = 4$ for Scenario 1.
+Figure 4 shows the 95\% coverage bands on the final parameter estimates for λ and σ , when T=50, $\beta{\lambda,0}=4$ for Scenario 1.
 The coverage bands for the other scenario are available as supplementary materials.
 We see that in general, the functional forms are well estimated, but when the covariates take values close to their upper bound, the quality of the estimation deteriorates.
-It seems that in this region, both functional forms are closer one to another and thus are harder to distinguish.
+It seems that in this region, both functional forms are closer to one another and thus are harder to distinguish.
 Overall, all other parameters of the model are well estimated and the quality of the estimation improves quite quickly when the number of observations during each time period increases.
 No big differences are observed between Scenarios 1 and 2.
-Regarding the correct classification ratio, even for T = 50 we reach an average of 98.7% of correctly classified states when $\beta{\lambda,0} = 4$.
+Regarding the correct classification ratio, even for T=50 we reach an average of 98.7% of correctly classified states when $\beta{\lambda,0} = 4$.
 The median ratio is even better, varying between 94% and 100%.
-One should also notice that for the case where $\beta{\lambda,0} = 2$ and T = 50 (i.e. samples with an average size of 202 observations), very bad estimated values of π{ii} , i = 1, 2 and of the classification ratio are sometimes observed.
+One should also notice that for the case where $\beta{\lambda,0}=2$ and T=50 (i.e. samples with an average size of 202 observations), very poor estimates of π{ii} , i=1,2 and of the classification ratio are sometimes observed.
 This, in turn, has a negative effect on the estimation of the other parameters.
 Hence, when the time series is short, the frequency of the process (i.e. the number of losses over a time period) should compensate, in order to obtain a good final estimation.
 However, overall, the simulation study demonstrates the good performance of the estimation procedure, even for samples of reasonable sizes.